SniperPickAxe/FVT-fabric-modified/README.md

     By default while you hold the attack key (usually LMB) in creative to break blocks the game will perform the attack every 6 ticks.
 This let's you change the delay from 1 tick to 10 ticks.
 Setting this to 1 will make it break as fast as it can.

+* ### Container Buttons

+    Chests, barrels and shulker boxes have three buttons that let you deposit all into the container, yoink all from the container or yeet it all out on the ground.

 * ### Random Block Placement (keybindable)

     Randomly selects a block from your hotbar to place every time you try to place a block or when you have an empty hand.